dgouramanis/Antik1-scripts/README.md

 The scripts collect information from the user via command line, and output/execute G code using BeagleG.
 The result is a "conversational CNC" machine.

-As people join the project it may evolve into a software.

 https://youtu.be/vZw_jr8YovY